maxtoroq/maxtoroq.github.io/XCST/docs/intro-for-xslt-dev.md

 <c:assert test='bar.GetType() == typeof(string)'/>
 ```

-In expression mode, if a sequence constructor has more than one children is compiled into an array, e.g.:
+In expression mode, if a sequence constructor has more than one children it's compiled into an array, e.g.:

 ```xml
 <c:variable name='numbers'>